Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this year, Green Bay is 6-1 against the spread and 7-0 overall.

-- This season, as 6.5-point favorites or greater at home, the Packers are 3-1 ATS.
+- The Packers are 3-1 ATS as 6.5-point favorites or more at home.

-- Green Bay has gone over the total in three of seven home games this year.
+- This year, Green Bay has hit the over in three of seven games at home.

-- On the road, Minnesota is 3-5 overall and 5-3 against the spread.
+- Minnesota is 5-3 against the spread, and 3-5 overall, in away games.

-- Away from home, the Vikings have one win ATS (1-1) as 6.5-point underdogs or more.
+- On the road, the Vikings have one win ATS (1-1) as 6.5-point underdogs or more.

-- This year, in eight road games, Minnesota has gone over the total six times.
+- This season, in eight road games, Minnesota has gone over the total six times.

-- The average point total in Vikings away games this season is 48.8 points, 1.3 more than this matchup's over/under (47.5).
+- The average point total in Vikings away games this season is 48.8 points, 1.8 more than this outing's over/under (47).

 Powered by Data Skrive.